 What is the right age to pierce a child’s ear?

 Asking the right age is a subjective question.
 The age depends on you’re asking.
 For most cultures, babies with pierced ears are totally normal, for some, it is considered a taboo.
-Generally, parents are advised not to have their baby’s ears pierced in the first few months of life due to high risk of getting an infection.
-The baby’s immune system is still developing and might not have the strength to fight an infection.
+Generally, parents are advised not to have their baby’s ears pierced in the first few months of life due to a high risk of getting an infection.
+The baby’s immune system is still developing and might not have the strength to fight infection.